beyondmeh/dotfiles/README.md

 * `weather.py` - Plaintext weather forecast from NOAA.
 Generally more timely and accurate compared to commercial websites and APIs
 * wm/
-    * `autostart-net` - Wait for the network to come up, then start a list of apps
-    * `autostart-net-trusted` - Similar to above, but only start on trusted gateways (based on their MAC Address)
     * `battmon` - Will warn about battery levels with increasing severity and then safely shut the system down if the battery gets too low.
     * `lemonade` - Start a [lemonbar](https://github.com/LemonBoy/bar) panel